Updated June 5, 2023

 4. Never rush in communicating ideas

 Never be in a rush while communicating.
 Giving pauses, even short ones, is quite effective.
-It is observed that rushing through communication never works and instead leads to misunderstandings.
+It is observed that rushing through communication never works and leads to misunderstandings.
 We either forget to convey some information or convey it in a distorted manner.

 5. Get personal